 Coffee has hardly any theobromine and theophylline.

-The biggest myth about the caffeine content in tea is that tea contains more caffeine than coffee.
+The biggest myth about the caffeine content in tea is that a cup of brewed tea contains more milligrams of caffeine than brewed coffee.

-Lastly, the largest topic of discussion - Caffeine.
+The largest topic of discussion - Caffeine.
 Yes, it is true that in its raw form, tea leaves contain more caffeine than coffee beans.
-The myth gains clarity when we look at modern-day methods of brewing.
+The myth gains clarity when we look at modern-day brewing methods.
 It usually takes about 5 times as much coffee as it does tea for the same quantity of water.
 Even tea bags which contain more caffeine than loose tea due to its smaller leaves yield about half as much caffeine as coffee for the same amount.

 In conclusion, though tea technically contains more caffeine than coffee, our methods of consumption are so that we always obtain more caffeine from a cup of coffee than a cup of tea.
 And of course, for those concerned with any amounts of caffeine intake, there is always herbal tea!